 ReSound was the first brand to feature an iPhone-compatible hearing aid in 2013.
 They continue to innovate with more intelligent devices, longer battery life, and unique design.

 Fun fact.
 ReSound wasn't always a European company.
 It was founded by Rodney Perkins, who grew up in Evansville, Indiana, and advanced technology from Bell Labs to create hearing aids.

 The Latest ReSound Hearing Aids

-Sound quality: This is where innovation happens.
-ReSound hearing aids include a wide range of features that provide clear and precise sound quality.
-For example, the M&RIE which is the third microphone ReSound placed on the hearing aid receiver to capture the natural sounds that enter the ear.
+ReSound hearing aids have a wide range of features to give you clear sound quality.
+The most notable innovation is M&RIE, the new 3rd microphone they've placed on the hearing aid receiver to capture the natural sounds that enter your ear.

-New, More Powerful Ultra Focus: Say hello to better speech clarity.
-The new increases speech clarity in background noise by 150 percent (wow, right?).
-And, that also means the wearer can understand speech with an 8.6 dB increase in background noise volume.
-This feature is specifically intended for an experience in which you face the person speaking (think, coffee shops, restaurants, meetings).
+ReSound OMNIA includes a new Ultra Focus Mode that increases speech clarity in background noise by 150%.
+That means the wearer can understand the same amount of speech with an 8.6 dB increase in background noise volume.
+The Ultra Focus Mode is especially intended for situations where you are facing the person speaking (think restaurants and meetings).

 Before we take a look at individual levels, every level (regardless of cost) in the ReSound OMNIA family has strong underlying technology that also includes Bluetooth connectivity and rechargeable batteries.

 - ReSound OMNIA 9: The highest tier in the ReSound OMNIA line.
 This tech level is made specifically for people who engage in an active lifestyle—think, travel, sports, work, and social activities—which includes hanging out in groups.
 If you plan to get the maximum sound clarity and versatility from your hearing aid, this is the one.